steven-y-e/score-tracker/README.md

 # score-tracker
-a simple progressive web app for keeping score in a tabletop game
+a simple progressive web app called "life" for keeping score in a tabletop game